 Saint-Gobain is synonymous with sustainable living spaces in which you love to live, work and spend your free time.

-Saint-Gobain has operated on the Swiss market with a range of successful brands since 1937 – all these brands in the building distribution, construction products and glass sectors are among the local market leaders.
-Its roughly 2,000 employees generate sales of just over a billion Swiss francs at more than 40 sites.
-Innovative, state-of-the-art Swiss quality is developed and produced and investments are made in the further development of products and services at ten manufacturing sites.
+Saint-Gobain has been active in the Swiss market with the following successful brands since 1937: Sanitas Troesch (unique bathroom and kitchen designs), Isover (energy-efficient and ecological glass wool insulation), Weber (mortar-based building materials, Marmoran plasters and façades, KBS flooring systems), Rigips (drywall solutions), Glassolutions (glass solutions for all applications), Vetrotech (high-quality fire and safety glass), SageGlass (smart high-tech glass) Swisspacer (energy-efficient insulating glass spacers) and Ecophon (high-quality acoustic solutions).
+All these brands in the building trade, construction products and glass sectors are among the local market leaders.
+With around 2000 employees, the company generates sales of almost one billion Swiss francs at more than 40 sites.
+Innovative, top Swiss quality is developed and produced at ten production sites with investments being made in the further development of products and services.